KOTOR-Community-Portal/mod-builds/content/k2/validated/spoiler-free_mobile.md

 **Author:** LordRevan999

-**Description:** Makes in-game Mandalorian armor appear realistically worn out.
-It's been 10 years since the Mandalorian Wars and the last time the Mandalorians had a state, and their suits should reflect that.
+**Description:** As ever, you're going to be meeting some Mandalorians in KOTOR 2.
+It's been 10 years since the Mandalorian Wars and the last time the Mandalorians had a state, though, and their suits should reflect that.
+This mod helps them along by making their suits a bit more battered and worn-down, reflecting that passage of time from their days of glory.

 **Screenshots:** [Here](http://imgur.com/Wt4AXpP)